MicrosoftDocs/win32/desktop-src/cossdk/specifying-an-object-constructor-string-for-a-component.md

 ---
-Description: Specifying an Object Constructor String for a Component ms.assetid: 0c5aaaae-368e-4b3e-a483-b3a23c353e6e
+description: Specifying an Object Constructor String for a Component ms.assetid: 0c5aaaae-368e-4b3e-a483-b3a23c353e6e
 title: Specifying an Object Constructor String for a Component ms.topic: article